Croatia goes over to the sunny side

 Informing, inspiring and motivating

-If any of the moviegoers wants to learn more about the project, explains Kordić, they are invited to attend one of ZEZ’s weekly information evenings that are held throughout the country to educate people about the benefits of solar energy.
+If any of the moviegoers want to learn more about the project, explains Kordić, they are invited to attend one of ZEZ’s weekly information evenings that are held throughout the country to educate people about the benefits of solar energy.
 “Maybe, with our support, they will soon have a photovoltaic system installed on their own roof – and inspire their neighbours to do the same,” Kordić adds.
 He and Furlan have a vision of entire neighbourhoods pooling their resources and jointly purchasing solar panels, which could then lead to the formation of local, citizen-led energy communities.

 The cooperative’s goal is to establish a decentralised, affordable and renewable energy system that is co-owned by citizens.
 The members have been working towards this goal for years now, during which time they have already experienced a number of setbacks.
 Their dream was almost crushed entirely by Croatian politicians, who have been unwilling to advance solar energy and unable to do anything about the monopoly held by national power company Hrvatska elektroprivreda (HEP).